CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 Source

-Where administrative suspension is ordered under this Subchapter, the attorney shall comply with the requirements of Chapter 91 of Subchapter E (relating to formerly admitted attorneys).
-Public notice of such administrative suspension shall clearly state that suspension was ordered for failure to file the required annual form and pay the required annual assessment, or for failure to comply with § 93.112 (relating to failure to pay taxed expenses).
+Public notice of such administrative suspension shall clearly state that suspension was ordered for failure to file the required annual registration form and pay the required annual assessment, to comply with § 93.112 (relating to failure to pay taxed expenses), or to comply with the Rules and Regulations of the Continuing Legal Education Board.

 Source